Koredotcom/docs/docs/xo/contactcenter/integrations/multibot-integration-with-genesys/multibot-agentai-integration-with-genesys.md

 3. Click **Add Role** to create a new role.
 4. Give a distinctive name to the role; for example, KoreaiAA Agent.
 5. On the **Permission** tab, search for **Conversation** > **Transcription** > **View**, and add (select the box):
-!!!
-"Note"
+!!! note

     The Conversation permission is available only in the CX3 license.
 6. Once finished, the **Assigned Permissions** view should look like this:
 <img src="../images/assigned-permissions-22.png" alt="assigned-permissions" title="assigned-permissions" style="border: 1px solid gray; zoom:80%;">